denniss17/buildstatus-dashboard/README.md

 ## Development

 You can run the backend and the ui as seperate instances.
 This allows to use the hot module replacement of the webpack configuration of `react-create-app`.
-To do so, you can execute:
+To do so, you can execute in the `ui` directory:

-    yarn run develop
+    yarn start

 By default, this opens the feathers backend on port 3030, and the react interface on port 3000.